SmileyTherow/INNOFORUM/README.md

 ## 📚 Academic Context

-This project was developed as a semester-long assignment for **PPW (Pemrograman Web)** course, demonstrating comprehensive web development skills using modern technologies and best practices.
+This project was developed as a semester-long assignment for **PPW (Perancangan dan Pemrograman Web)** course, demonstrating comprehensive web development skills using modern technologies and best practices.

 ### Learning Objectives Achieved
 - **Full-Stack Development**: Complete Laravel application with frontend integration